arockenberger/instructor-training/_episodes/05-memory.md

 while engaging learners in [participatory live coding]({{ page.root }}/17-live/).

 One thing you may wish to consider adding to your (otherwise minimalist) visual environment, however, is a **running glossary of commands** and other key terms.
-This can be maintained by a helper on a white board or an easel pad and will help learners readily access items that may have already been dropped from short-term memory by the time they need them.
+This can be maintained by a helper on a white board or an Etherpad and will help learners readily access items that may have already been dropped from short-term memory by the time they need them.
 In an online workshop, display of a glossary is impractical because of severe limitations on screen space; however, a glossary can still be maintained in a collaborative document for reference as needed.